Piyash-ORG/ffmpeg-convert-240p/README.md

 ❗ Troubleshooting

-Permission denied on /sdcard paths: make sure Termux has storage permission:
+Permission denied on /sdcard → run:

 termux-setup-storage

-Then re-open Termux and retry.

-ffmpeg: command not found → install ffmpeg in Termux (see Requirements).
+ffmpeg: command not found → install ffmpeg in Termux.

-If output files are corrupt or fail to play, try changing codec/preset or use -c:v copy to skip re-encoding.